 The finished size of this bail ultimately depends on the size and type of pendant that you plan to suspend on the bail.
 But don’t worry.
 I’ll tell you exactly how to measure your pendant and modify the bail design to fit your pendant perfectly.

-For visual reference, the bail that I created while writing this tutorial is about 1/2-inch wide by 1-inch high.
-And that size works perfectly for both of my enamel pendants.
+The bail I created while writing this tutorial (pictured above) works perfectly for both of my enamel pendants.
 The larger pendant has a diameter of 1-1/4-inches and the smaller pendant has about a 1-inch diameter.

 This tutorial uses the Figure 8 wire weave over two core wires, and it requires using a chasing hammer.
 If you’re unfamiliar with either of these techniques, I’ve written some skill-based tutorials that will help you work through this interchangeable Figure 8 weave bail project.
 Just click the links above to review those tutorials.